Students coming to Sapienza

-Sapienza organises an Erasmus Welcome Week in from 17th to 21st September 2018 for international students.
-During the event, students receive useful information about academic and university life at Sapienza.
+Sapienza organises an International Students Welcome Week During the event, students receive useful information about academic and university life at Sapienza.
 It is a great opportunity to meet the Erasmus staff and members of the Erasmus Student Network (ESN).

 Enrolment in Exams for Erasmus Students – Infostud Service

 As an Erasmus student at Sapienza, once you have filled out your on-line application form, you will receive a username and a temporary password to access the Infostud service.
-Please remember that you are not supposed to register by yourself!
+Please, remember that you are not supposed to register on Infostud by yourself!